keplergl/kepler.gl/README.md

 http://localhost:8080/

 ### Basic Usage
-You can also take a look at `kepler.gl/examples/demo-app` for How to uer kepler.gl in your app Here are the basic steps:
+You can also take a look at `kepler.gl/examples/demo-app` for how to use kepler.gl in your app Here are the basic steps:

 #### 1. Mount kepler.gl reducer in your app reducer.
-Kepler.gl is using [react-palm](https://github.com/btford/react-palm) to handle side effects.
+Kepler.gl uses [react-palm](https://github.com/btford/react-palm) to handle side effects.
 You need to add `taskMiddleware` to your store too.
-We are actively working on a solution where `react-palm` will not be required.
-However it is still a very nice side effects management tool that much easy for testing (unlike react-thunk).
+We are actively working on a solution where `react-palm` will not be required, however it is still a very nice side effects management tool that works easier for testing than react-thunk.

 ```
 import keplerGlReducer from '@uber/kepler.gl/reducers';